Ankermgmt/ankermake-m5-protocol/README.md

 ## Current features

-- Print directly from PrusaSlicer, SuperSlicer and Cura
+- Print directly from PrusaSlicer, SuperSlicer

 - Connect to Ankermake M5 and Ankermake APIs without using closed-source Anker software.